NebraLtd/LoRa-mPCIe/README.md

 ### Main

-This contains the initial design of the SX1302/3 concentrator but it is based on the original version of the Semtech reference design.
+The [main branch of this repo](https://github.com/NebraLtd/LoRa-mPCIe) contains the initial design of the SX1302/3 concentrator but it is based on the original version of the Semtech reference design.
 It is therefore outdated and is here just for reference purposes. **This hardware has not been verified with prototypes.
 We do not recommend you use this design.**

 ### v1.1